-Since then, many different reproductions of the stem 'tulip style' table have been created, from the basic circular or square tops with chunky pedestal, (so often favoured by restaurants and bistros worldwide), to the refined and honed look of a classic style in a choice of materials.
+Many different styles of the stem 'tulip style' table have been created since the 1950'S from the basic circular or square tops so often favoured by restaurants and bistros, to the refined and elegant tapered edge finish in circular or oval options.

 Quality can vary from cheaper Asian marbles to Italian quarried natural stone.

-Chinese marble can still be of good quality but tends to be slightly yellow-er and not as crisp as Italian Carrara marble, which is considered one of the best in the world for its natural look, and is smooth with grey veining running through the white.
+Chinese marble can still be of good quality but tends to be slightly yellower and not as crisp as Italian marble, which is considered one of the best in the world.

-Most reproductions are manufactured in Asia due to labour and production costs, as is much furniture in general these days, so this is not necessarily an issue, however, do check with the retailer that it is Italian quarried marble being used if choosing the carrara option.
+Most reproductions are manufactured in Asia simply due to labour and production costs, as is much furniture in general these days, so this is not necessarily an issue.

-Cheaper bases tend to skimp on the paint process to save on production costs which in turn can lead to bases chipping and bases having less strength leading to excess flex, which in turn again, can lead to a wobble on the table top.
+Cheaper bases tend to skimp on the paint process to save on production costs which in turn can lead to bases chipping and having less strength leading to excess flex, which in turn again, can lead to a wobble on the larger table tops.

 Tip: Check base material.
 If possible choose an aluminium option.